djb03/Football-Match-Result-Forecast/README.md

 Yeung, C. (2022).
 "Forecasting football match result with GAP rating and player rating”.
 IX Mathsport International 2022 Proceedings, 112–118.
 2022

-Yeung, C., Bunker, R., & Fujii, K. (2022).
-"Generalized and interpretable machine learning model with coach’s decision and players’ quality features for football match result forecast".
-Working Paper
+Yeung, C., Bunker, R., & Fujii, K. (2023).
+"A framework of interpretable match results prediction in football with FIFA ratings and team formation".
+Plos One, Accepted